Three Inbox Zero techniques that work

 On your first day back, delete all the emails in your inbox 🤯

-🔺 RISK: Not everybody reads Out of Office messages
+🔺 RISK: Not everybody reads Out of Office messages.

-🔻 RISK REDUCTION: Arrange a Catch-Up meeting for your return with your boss/team
+🔻 RISK REDUCTION: Arrange a Catch-Up meeting for your return with your boss/team.

 As this solution is only for specific circumstances, here's an alternative approach to Inbox Zero.

-Option 2: Folders first all the way down
+Option 2: Folders all the way down

 You can create as many or as few folders as you want.
 But you want to avoid over-complication.